-There is no cut and dry answer for how much of the property pool you’re entitled to.
-You are simply entitled to what is “fair” or what is “just” and “equitable”.
-To work out exactly what you’re entitled to and what is just, fair and equitable the family court adopts what is commonly known as the 5 step approach.
+There is no cut and dry answer for how much of the property pool you can get.
+You are entitled to what is “fair” or what is “just” and “equitable”.
+To work out exactly what you’re entitled to and what is just, fair and equitable, the family court adopts what is commonly known as the 5 step approach

 Will Binding Financial Agreements be considered a property settlement?

-For an agreement to be considered in a property settlement it must be a valid Binding Financial Agreement made in accordance with the family law act.
+For an agreement to be considered in a property settlement, it must be a binding financial agreement made under the family law act.

-A valid Binding Financial Agreement will overwrite the court’s authority on determining a property settlement.
+A binding financial agreement will overwrite the court’s authority on determining a property settlement.

 What about specific terms of the binding financial agreement?

-It is important to note that even in the cases where the Binding Financial Agreement is valid it is possible for specific terms of the agreement to be found void without ruling out the entire agreement (if the agreement is worded to allow for this).
-In Guild v Stasiuk, the Court considered whether a financial agreement was effective in excluding the Court’s jurisdiction to consider a claim for spousal maintenance.
+It is important to note that even in the cases where the binding financial agreement is valid it is possible for specific terms of the agreement to be found void without ruling out the entire agreement (to allow for this the agreement wording should be precise).
+In Guild v Stasiuk, the court considered whether a financial agreement was effective in excluding the court’s jurisdiction to consider a claim for spousal maintenance.